Jamie Court: Inside Google

 Court works closely with John Simpson on Consumer Watchdog's Inside Google project.
 Funded by the Rose Foundation, Inside Google's goal is to educate the general public "about the need for greater online privacy, and to hold Google accountable for tracking consumers online without explicit permission and for exhibiting its monopolistic power in dangerous ways."

 In 2010, to bring attention to Google's privacy issues, Consumer Watchdog checked networks in California Representative Jane Harman's home to see if her unencrypted Wi-Fi network might have been tapped when the company captured images for the Google Streetview service of Google Maps.

 Also in 2010, the group created a cartoon video of Google CEO Eric Schmidt as an ice-cream truck driver interested in gathering data about the children on his route.
 The video aired in Times Square and received media attention.

 Because of Consumer Watchdog's work, Google allegedly tried to influence the Rose Foundation to halt funding for Inside Google.

+Controversy

+In 2011, Court's tactics attacking legislators, described as "Keystone Kops" tactics, were publicly criticized.
+These tactics included launching a TV ad against a state senator.

+In 2017, a Los Angeles Times investigation found that Court and Consumer Watchdog do not disclose contributions to their nonprofit organization, raising questions about certain actions the group has taken.

+In 2023, a Politico article described Court's recent successes with Governor Gavin Newsom's administration, having "chalked up some significant policy wins as the costs of climate change have started hitting people's pocketbooks," and noted criticism that he had previously been tagged a "complainer for hire".

+In 2022, IRS filings showed that Jamie Court received more than $400,000 in compensation.